 4 = Emissions Control

-5 = Vehicle Speed Control And Idle Control system
+5 = Vehicle Speed Control/Idle Control system

 6 = ECM and Computer Input/Output Circuits